 As we can see the practice of positive and negative eugenics required the definition of groups of "fit" and "unfit" population.
 Eugenicists feared that if the "unfit" population wouldn't be 'kept in check' then it would grow in greater number than the "fit" population.
 In this chapter I will examine how the politicians interviewed define the groups of women who undergo abortions, in other words, how groups of the population are constructed through the topic of abortion.
-Next to the worry of the Hungarian population decreasing, there is also a concern expressed for an 'unwanted group' of population increasing in number, e.g. "the unschooled" mentioned by Harrach in the previous chapter.
-Harrach also went on to argue that if the current trend of population decrease continues "then in 90 years 5.2 million people will be in Hungary, 1/3rd of them being over 65 years old, with nearly 1 million immigrants.
+Next to the worry of the Hungarian population decreasing, there is also a concern expressed for an 'unwanted group' of population increasing in number, e.g. "the unschooled" are mentioned by Péter Harrach (member of the KDNP party) in the next chapter.
+Harrach also went on to argue that if the current trend of population decrease continues "then in 90 years 5.2 million people will be in Hungary, $1/3^{rd}$ of them being over 65 years old, with nearly 1 million immigrants.
 The country will be dysfunctional."
-The elderly were already characterized by Makai in the previous chapter as a group that needs to be supported, therefore constituting a financial burden to the state and the younger generations, however immigrants as a 'problem' population' are not mentioned by any of the other speakers quoted on the subject.
+The elderly are characterized by Tibor Makai, a member of Jobbik, in the next chapter as a group that needs to be supported, therefore constituting a financial burden to the state and the younger generations, however immigrants as a 'problem population' are not mentioned by any of the other speakers quoted on the subject.
 The fear of immigrants outweighing Hungarians may also be related to the fear of being controlled by the EU.